 How to Give Your Brand a Story Without Marketing

 Wholesale can be a dangerous animal when it comes to brand marketing.
-Since you’re not in retail and you don’t communicate directly with the end consumer, it’s not always in your wheelhouse to entice them, or spend money on enticing them.
-A marketing budget is a risky proposition for a business that has to make its profit on bulk margin.
+Since you’re not in retail and you don’t communicate directly with the end consumer, it’s not always in your wheelhouse to entice them or spend money on enticing them.
+A marketing budget is a risky proposition for a business that has to make its profit on a bulk margin.
 Hiring an advertising firm is probably not your cup of tea.

 The good news is, there are cheap and easy ways to make your brand more interesting to the retail consumer without having to spend a fortune on brand marketing.
 By using simple tricks and having your brand tell a story, you can gain leverage in your industry and edge out your competition.

 A Brand that Tells a Story is Free Marketing

 Telling a story is an important part of selling a product.
 As humans, we’re hardwired to like stories, they are how we communicate and take in information.
 Every culture, color, and creed of humanity has ancient stories that it passes down through words, books, and pictures.
 Turning your brand into a story gives it a power that makes it stay in the customer’s head forever.
 They’ll remember the story of your brand long after they’ve forgotten your competitors.

 A sales pitch that tells a story is more likely to stick in your customer’s brain and succeed.
 Many of the most successful brands of all time sold themselves with a story, and the story pitch works in every kind of media- Print, radio, tv, and internet, for every development in communication technology, the end result is always the same.
 The brand that tells a story retains its customer.